emliang/Bisection-Projection/README.md

 ## Overview

 The method consists of two main phases:
-- **Training**: Train a neural network to predict interior points with maximized margin to the constrained boundary
+- **Training**: Train a neural network (IPNN) to predict interior points with maximized margin to the constrained boundary
 - **Inference**: Use bisection between the predicted interior points and input infeasible points to find feasible projections

 ## Main Scripts